ravthiru/keycloak-recepies/automation-tests/Readme.md

 *  Maven 3.3.8 or later

-## How to stepup and run the automation test cases
+## How to setup and run the automation test cases

 ### Step 1: Start Keycloak and Configure